ensemble-performance

 Organize Your Materials and Logistics

-• Music folder: all sheets in one binder, page turns marked, loose pages secured.
+- Music folder: all sheets in one binder, page turns marked, loose pages secured with page protectors or rings.
+Number the pages and include a table of contents.

-• Instrument: clean, valves/oiled (or slide greased), and in good repair.
+- Instrument: clean, valves oiled (or slide greased), and in good repair.
+Check for dents, stuck slides, or loose screws.
+Have a backup mouthpiece available.

-• Accessories: extra mouthpiece, valve oil, slide grease, a soft cloth, a tuner, a metronome (if allowed), a pencil, and a water bottle.
+- Accessories: extra mouthpiece, valve oil, slide grease, a soft cloth, a tuner, a metronome (if allowed), a pencil, and a water bottle.
+Also bring a small towel to wipe sweat.

-• Arrive early: at least 45 minutes before your call time.
+- Arrive early: at least 45 minutes before your call time.
 This gives you time to unpack, warm‑up in a practice room, and acclimate to the room’s acoustics.
+If possible, visit the venue the day before to test the acoustics.

-• Dress appropriately: for auditions, professional attire (dark suit or dress).
+- Dress appropriately: for auditions, professional attire (dark suit or dress).
 For concerts, follow the prescribed dress code.
+Break in new shoes beforehand to avoid discomfort.

-• Know the logistics: location, parking, room number, contact person.
+- Know the logistics: location, parking, room number, contact person.
 Have a backup plan in case of traffic or instrument issues.
+Save the venue’s phone number in your phone.

 Additional Tips for Low Brass Players

-• Hydrate consistently: Drink water throughout the day, not just during practice.
+- Hydrate consistently: Drink water throughout the day, not just during practice.
 Dry lips can crack and make articulation difficult.
+Avoid caffeine before performances; it can increase heart rate and dry out your mouth.

-• Maintain your instrument: A clean instrument responds better.
+- Maintain your instrument: A clean instrument responds better.
 Regularly clean the mouthpiece, valve casings (if applicable), and slide.
 For trombones, wipe the slide after every session.
 Yamaha’s brass maintenance guide offers comprehensive care instructions.
+For tubas and euphoniums, flush the leadpipe monthly to remove buildup.

-• Use a tuner and metronome religiously: These tools are non‑negotiable for improving intonation and rhythm.
+- Use a tuner and metronome religiously: These tools are non‑negotiable for improving intonation and rhythm.
 Practice with a drone to develop your ear.
+Set the metronome to subdivide the beat for complex passages.

-• Consult your teacher regularly: Weekly lessons provide objective feedback.
+- Consult your teacher regularly: Weekly lessons provide objective feedback.
 Bring recordings of your progress and specific questions.
 A good teacher will help you refine both technique and musical interpretation.
+Even advanced players benefit from occasional masterclasses.

-• Rest your embouchure: Alternate heavy practice days with lighter days.
+- Rest your embouchure: Alternate heavy practice days with lighter days.
 Never practice when you are physically exhausted—your muscles need time to rebuild.
+Listen to your body; if your lips feel sluggish, take a break.

-• Learn to relax during the performance: Between pieces or during rests, take slow breaths and gently roll your shoulders.
+- Learn to relax during the performance: Between pieces or during rests, take slow breaths and gently roll your shoulders.
 Tension is the enemy of good tone.
+Scan your body: check your jaw, neck, and shoulders for tightness and release them.

-By systematically addressing each of these areas—understanding requirements, building a structured routine, deeply mastering your music, preparing mentally and physically, and organizing logistics—you position yourself to deliver your best under pressure.
+By systematically addressing each of these areas—understanding requirements, building a structured routine, deeply mastering your music, preparing mentally and physically, organizing logistics, and executing a calm day‑of plan—you position yourself to deliver your best under pressure.
 Low brass players who prepare this way not only perform confidently but also enjoy the experience.
 The goal is not perfection; it is authentic, expressive music‑making that reflects the many hours of careful preparation you have invested.
+Trust your preparation, breathe deeply, and share your voice with the audience.